 The organization works with land managers and healthcare professionals to facilitate the prescription of parks and other public lands to medical patients.
 Doctors can become familiar with local parks to easily match them with patients who can use them for health.

 Nearly 200 healthcare professionals nationwide have registered to take part.
 So far, Park Rx America has incorporated nearly 8,500 parks into its prescribing platforms across 34 states.
-Use their interactive map to find the parks near you or just head to your nearest neighborhood greenspace.
+You can use their interactive map to find the parks near you or just head to your nearest neighborhood greenspace.

 This article was originally published on May 2, 2019.